Handan

 Handan is a prefecture-level city located in the southwest of Hebei province, China.
 The southernmost prefecture-level city of the province, it borders Xingtai on the north, and the provinces of Shanxi on the west, Henan on the south and Shandong on the east.
-At the 2010 census, its population was 9,174,683 inhabitants whom 2,845,790 lived in the built-up (or metro) area made of 5 urban districts.
+At the 2010 census, its population was 9,174,683 inhabitants of whom 2,845,790 lived in the built-up (or metro) area made of 5 urban districts.
 Yongnian District in Handan and Shahe City in Xingtai have largely formed into a single conurbation.

-Handan is one of the oldest cities in China, first settled in 6500 BC by the Cishan culture.
+Handan is one of the oldest cities in China, first settled around 6500 BC by the Cishan culture.
 Throughout the city's long history, it contributed significantly to Chinese culture, serving as the capital of State of Zhao, was northern China's political, economic and cultural center, and home to Tai chi and the first compass, made from stones collected in the nearby Mount Ci (magnet mountain).
 Handan is designated as one of China's National Famous Historical and Cultural Cities.

 Etymology

-The city's name, Handan (邯郸), has remained unchanged for over 2,000 years.
+The city's name, Handan (邯郸), has remained unchanged for over 3,000 years.
 The name first appeared during the reign of King Zhou of Shang, in the chronicle Bamboo Annals.

 A dictionary from the Tang dynasty explained that "Han" (邯) is the name of a nearby mountain (Hanshan), and "Dan" (单) meant "the terminus of a mountain" with an added radical (阝) denoting a city.
 Together, "Handan" means "the city at the terminus of Mount Han".
 This explanation has been widely accepted until the discoveries of jade writings in Houma, Shanxi in 1965, where the "Dan" in Handan was spelt "丹", meaning red.
 This then lead to another explanation that Handan was named so because Mount Han appeared reddish-purple in color.

 The different spellings of the city's name consolidated into the modern spelling in Qin dynasty.